freenas/freenas-docs/userguide/intro.rst

 These major features are new in this version:

+* It is now possible to pause and resume scrubs from the command line.
+  Since scrub pause state and progress are periodically synced to disk, if the system is restarted or pool is exported during a paused scrub, the scrub will remain paused until it is resumed.
+Once resumed the scrub will pick up from the place where it was last checkpointed to disk.
+To resume a paused scrub, type :command:`zpool scrub`.
+To manually pause a scrub, use :command:`zpool scrub -p`.
+A future version of %brand% will add a button to the UI to resume or pause a scrub.

 * :ref:`Cloud Credentials` has been added to :ref:`System`.
 This can be used to provide a secure connection to a cloud services providers.
 Supported services include Amazon S3, Backblaze B2, and